sardcat/kickstarter-analysis/README.md

 ![Chart01](/resources/Theater_Outcomes_vs_Launch.png)

-In analysing Theater(Plays) Outcomes Based on Launch Date, it is fairly apparent that initializing funding in the May-June corridor yields a 2:1 ratio in successfully meeting Kickstarter goals vs failing.
+In analyzing Theater(Plays) Outcomes Based on Launch Date, it is fairly apparent that initializing funding in the May-June corridor yields a 2:1 ratio in successfully meeting Kickstarter goals vs failing.
 Following this "peak", there is a steady decline until year's end with December approaching a 1:1 ratio.

 ### Analysis of Outcomes Based on Goals

 ![Chart02](/resources/Outcomes_vs_Goals.png)

 Analysis of Outcome Based on Funding Goals shows a near 80% success rate of meeting funding for small projects that request less than $1000.
-Backing requests beyond this value yield a gradual decline in success, with $15,000 to $19,999 being a intersection point.
-Successful outcome percentages slide further downward below 50% beyond this intersection at higher Goal values; however, inflection occurs in the $30,000 to $34,999 range leading to a platuea of near 66% success from $35,000 to $49,000.
+Backing requests beyond this value yield a gradual decline in success, with $15,000 to $19,999 being an intersection point.
+Successful outcome percentages slide further downward below 50% beyond this intersection at higher Goal values; however, inflection occurs in the $30,000 to $34,999 range leading to a plateau of near 66% success from $35,000 to $49,000.
 Higher goals beyond this range show a drastic drop into a minimal to zero range.

 ### Challenges and Difficulties Encountered